 Scotland – National guidance for child protection in Scotland 2010, Scottish Government, 2010

-ABRSM has adopted appropriate recruitment and selection procedures4 for staff, HLRs and examiners in the context of safeguarding and child protection and these include the following:
+ABRSM has adopted appropriate recruitment and selection procedures for staff, Local Representatives and examiners in the context of safeguarding and child protection and these include the following:

 - Ensuring that the recruitment and selection policy is up to date.

 - Ensuring that ABRSM’s commitment to safeguarding is included in all recruitment and selection materials.